camesine/Typescript-restful-starter/README.md

 	/middlewares (Middlewares for the routes of the app) /routes (Routes for Controllers of the app)
-	/service (Services for using in any Controller)
-	/db (DB configuration for use)
+	/service (Services for using in any Controller) /models (Models configuration for use)
 	Router.ts (Config file for Routing)
 /config
-	config.ts (Config file for the app)
+	/db (DB configuration for use)
 /tasks
-	migrate.ts (Script file for create the table for the test case) server.ts (Main file to start the app) tsconfig.json (File configuration typescript) tslint.json (File configuration rules typescript)
+	migrate.ts (Script file for create the table for the test case) config.ts (Config file for the app) tsconfig.json (File configuration typescript) tslint.json (File configuration rules typescript) server.ts (Main file to start the app)
 ```
 # Install
 1. First clone this repository.